AgustinPardo/ETL-OT-Challenge/README.md

 ## Technical test results
 * "result.json" file contains the results request on the tech test instructions document.
-* The number of Target-Target pair sharing connection with atleast two diseases is 17659
+* The number of target-target pair sharing connection with atleast two diseases is 350414.